thanhngoc541/SolanaUnrealSDK/README.md

 - Retrieving token balances
 - Direct interaction with Solana blockchain features

-This project is built with Unreal Engine and includes a custom plugin called `SolanaPlugin`.
+This project includes a custom plugin called `SolanaPlugin` to simplify blockchain operations within Unreal Engine.

 ---

 ## **Project Structure**

-The project follows Unreal Engine's standard folder structure with the addition of the `SolanaPlugin` under the `Plugins` directory.
+The project adheres to Unreal Engine's standard folder structure, with the addition of the `SolanaPlugin` under the `Plugins` directory.

 ### **Folder Structure**
 ```
 SolanaSDK/
 ├── Config/                      # Configuration files for the project